 Then, a delicious looking Gozitan ftira comes out piping hot looking like this…

 And of course, a robust red wine accompanies the ftira magnificently.
 So, I got this ftira at Il-Kcina Ghawdxija in Xlendi.
-Yet, the sad thing was ,Max got a pizza and he had major food envy!
+Yet, the sad thing was, Paul got a pizza and he had major food envy!

 So, I definitely recommend making a trip to Il-Kcina Ghawdxija to have their Gozitan ftira.
 You will need to allow about 30 minutes or so for them to cook it.
 But it is worth the wait!

 Plus, there are slight variations depending on the baker.
 And, the following bakeries are known for delicious ftiras.

 So, Paul and I made a special trip to Nadur, where apparently a bakery made the best ftira in Gozo.
 And, this place was called, Maxokk.

 Yet, when we researched further… there was another place that made an equally fantastic Gozitan ftira.
 And, that place is, Mekren, which is also in Nadur.

 Thus, on our first stop Mekren was closer to where we were coming from.
 So, when we were getting closer we could see lots of people in a similar area.
 Then, when we got even closer, there was a huge line up at Mekren Bakery.